ilios/tool_ilioscategoryassignment/README.md

 # Installation

-## Install dependencies

-This plugin has a dependency on the [Ilios API client plugin](https://github.com/ilios/local_iliosapiclient).
-Please install that plugin first, see its README file for instructions.

-## Install this plugin

-* Download/extract or clone https://github.com/ilios/tool_ilioscategoryassignment.git to the `/admin/tool` directory in your Moodle installation.
+- Download/extract or clone https://github.com/ilios/tool_ilioscategoryassignment.git to the `/admin/tool` directory in your Moodle installation.
-* Rename the `tool_ilioscategoryassignment` directory to `ilioscategoryassignment`.
+- Rename the `tool_ilioscategoryassignment` directory to `ilioscategoryassignment`.

 # Copyright and License